Everything About Tri-Merge Credit Reports and How They Work

 Why Do You Have More Than One Credit Score?

-Each credit scoring company has its own formula for calculating credit scores and one model may place more importance on one factor, such as payment history, while another may not.
-Also, different types of loans have different scoring methods.
+Each credit scoring company uses a particular model and formula for calculating credit scores.
+One model may place more importance on one factor, such as payment history, than another model.
+Also, different types of loans have different scoring methods, meaning that you’re likely to have a different score for each loan type.

-The most commonly used credit scoring model is the FICO® Score, a base score that has a range of 300 (lowest score) to 850 (highest score).
-But within the FICO models, there are industry-specific ranges.
+The most commonly used credit scoring model is the FICO® Score, a base score that ranges from 300 (lowest score) to 850 (highest score).
+FICO has various models, including versions with industry-specific ranges.

-VantageScore is another credit scoring model used by all three major credit reporting bureaus.
+VantageScore is another credit scoring model that all three major credit reporting bureaus use.

 FICO Score and VantageScore base their calculations on different aspects of a person’s financial history.

-• FICO uses factors that are in a credit report, such as payment history of credit accounts, how much debt a person has, how long credit accounts have been open, how often new credit inquiries happen and how often new credit accounts are opened, and the mix of credit account types.
+• FICO uses factors that are in a credit report, such as payment history of credit accounts, how much debt a person has, how long credit accounts have been open, how often new credit inquiries happen, how often new credit accounts are opened, and the mix of credit account types.,

 Lenders use credit scores and other information in the loan approval process.